ChangoMan/nextjs-ethereum-starter/README.md

 yarn install
 ```

-This will install the frontend packaged.
+This will install the frontend packages.
 We also need to set up the local configuration file.

 ```bash
 cp .env.local.example .env.local